ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### REST server

-Removal of REST code from Kernel to a separate package results in the following change:
+Transfer of REST code from Kernel to a separate package results in the following change:

 `eZ\Publish\Core\REST` and `eZ\Publish\Core\REST\Common\` namespaces have been replaced by `EzSystems\EzPlatformRest`.